BoltzExchange/boltz-client/docs/index.md

 - `chainrpc` (block listener)
 - `walletrpc` (fee estimations)

-Binaries for the latest release of `boltz-lnd` can be found on the [releases page](https://github.com/BoltzExchange/boltz-lnd/releases).
-If no binaries are available for your platform, you can build them yourself with the instructions provided in the [README](https://github.com/BoltzExchange/boltz-lnd#building).
+Binaries for the latest release of `boltz-client` can be found on the [releases page](https://github.com/BoltzExchange/boltz-client/releases).
+If no binaries are available for your platform, you can build them yourself with the instructions provided in the [README](https://github.com/BoltzExchange/boltz-client#building).

 ### Configuration